Skip to Main Content

 Where Kitchener's Drinking Culture Gets Specific

-The izakaya format itself carries a particular logic: food exists in service of drinking, portions are designed for sharing over several hours, and the atmosphere is calibrated to sustain an extended session without the formality of a tasting-menu room or the noise floor of a late-night bar.
+The izakaya format itself carries a particular logic: food exists in service of drinking, portions are designed for sharing, and the atmosphere is calibrated to sustain an extended session without the formality of a tasting-menu room or the noise floor of a late-night bar.
 In Tokyo or Osaka, this is the everyday infrastructure of social life.
 In a mid-sized Ontario city, it occupies a more deliberate position, closer to the kind of drinking-led dining that cities like Toronto and Vancouver have developed over the past fifteen years through spots such as Bar Mordecai in Toronto and Botanist Bar in Vancouver.

 The Drinks Programme as the Primary Argument